BESE wipes Impact Charter board clean, appoints new members in special meeting Friday morning

 "There is...a tremendous amount of responsibility when one choses to serve on a board in the sector of education," Brumley said at the meeting.

-Attorney for Impact Charter Ron Haley said what happened today was illegal and that he intends to press further litigation.
+Attorney for Impact Charter Ron Haley called the action illegal and said he would challenge it.

 "This is an unfortunate day where we had a state agency completely overreach and reconstituted the board without any public comment on who these board members are, without any consideration for the school, the students," Haley said.
 "This was an ambush, this was a plot, this was a plan."

 This meeting was scheduled in response to an audit published by the Louisiana Legislative Auditor's Office.
-The audit alleged Impact Charter top dog Chakesha Scott misused school funds for personal trips and purchases.
+The audit alleged Impact Charter chief executive Chakesha Scott misused school funds for personal trips and purchases.

 Trending News